Key Takeaways

 Daily wearing stockings or tights allows you to:

-It is recommended to wear a class 2 retainer in the event of uncomplicated varicose veins.
+It is recommended to wear a class 2 retainer in case of uncomplicated varicose veins.

-In cases of severe varicose veins with risk of complications, class 3 restraint may be prescribed.
+In the event of severe varicose veins with risk of complications, class 3 restraint may be prescribed.

 Compression items should be worn daily and replaced every 3 to 6 months.